open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Extensions.Serilog/README.md

 }
 ```

-In cases where you have a nested activity, the property `ParentSpanId` will be included.
+Note: In cases where you have a nested activity the property `ParentSpanId` will
+also be included.

 ## References